 Mushrooms possess antiviral and antibacterial properties that can help fight cold and flu symptoms.
 They’re also a great source of vitamin D, which increases your immune system.
 Additionally, mushrooms also provide protein, vitamin C, iron, potassium, selenium, niacin, and phosphorous, all of which you need to maintain optimal health.

 Cheese is packed with vitamin D, which is necessary to combat the winter blues.
 It also plays a crucial role in disease prevention.
 Without enough vitamin D, your brain ends up feeling sleepy, lethargic, and unmotivated.

-In the wintertime, the lungs become more susceptible to colds and respiratory infections.
+The lungs become more susceptible to colds and respiratory infections in the wintertime.
 But omega-3s, found in walnuts, help increase airflow and protect the lungs.
 Try to eat a handful of walnuts every day.

 Blueberries contain the most active antioxidants of any fresh fruit due to their high levels of anthocyanins.
 Antioxidants reverse damage caused by free radicals and help your body defend itself against dangerous pathogens.

 Cinnamon is in everything during the wintertime.
-Luckily, it's filled with potent antioxidants.
-Cinnamon can boost your metabolism as well as aid in digestion, helping you to break down food more efficiently.
+Luckily, it’s filled with potent antioxidants.
+Cinnamon can boost your metabolism and aid in digestion, helping you break down food more efficiently.

-If you find that your mood tends to drop during winter, you should make sure that you're supporting your serotonin levels, which are "feel good" hormones.
-The body produces serotonin from tryptophan, which occurs naturally in foods such as bananas.
+If you find that your mood tends to drop during winter, you should make sure that you’re supporting your serotonin levels, which are “feel good” hormones.
+The body produces serotonin from tryptophan, which occurs naturally in bananas.